bchavez/RethinkDb.Driver/README.md

     All we're doing here is using our template instead of the Test.java template to output the expected Java lines in ReQL.
 5. Next, run `python3 convert_tests.py` in the Java driver's folder.
-The result of the command above will result in a batch of YAML files in `/src/test/java/gen/*.yaml`.
+The result of the command will result in a batch of YAML files in `/src/test/java/gen/*.yaml`.
 6. Copy `/src/test/java/gen/*.yaml` and overwrite all the YAML files in the C# driver's folder:

    * `Source\Templates\UnitTests`

-   These fresh YAML files will be base64 encoded to keep non-ascii characters intact and avoid complex character escape sequences when making the transition.
+   The fresh YAML files from the Java folder will be base64 encoded to keep non-ascii characters intact and avoid complex character escape sequences when making the transition.
 7. Next, clean up and decode the imported YAML tests by running `build yamlimport` task.
 The YAML tasks should now be valid YAML tests with correct escape sequences and character encodings.
-8. Lastly, run `build testgen` to regenerate the C# tests in `Source\RethinkDb.Driver.Tests\Generated`
+8. Lastly, run `build testgen` to regenerate the C# tests in `Source\RethinkDb.Driver.Tests\Generated` from the newly imported YAML files.

 Protocol Debugging